schattian/rtc/README.md

 - **Centralized:** transactions will be executed following a unique pipeline.

-- **Cross-language:** providing APIs over HTTP / gRPC to use it and also config via YAML files.
+- **Language agnostic:** providing APIs over HTTP / gRPC / CLI to use it and also config via YAML files.

 - **No-protocol limited:** protocols of services are not a limitation at the hour of integrating any of them.
 For more, see the [list of supported protocols]().